dodonotdo/Purchase_domain_name/README.md

   ex: host _FA2587ECA58093DE1EFB15E171B70786.fourtime.ml

-9. go to next step to verify the zerossl
+9. go to next step to verify the domain in zerossl
+10. Download the ssl certificate